 Artificial Limbs: Bootsvorz gained a cybernetic arm and modular eye after he lost his left arm and eye in a crash during a test run.
 Later in the series, he has natural-looking implants.

-Badass Driver: Kaga, as he's skilled in field racing.
-In fact, any driver who has a spotlight on can be badass.
-For instance, Shinjyo's Character Development, and Hayato and Randoll during the 8th race in Spain.
+Other racers have their moments of badass as well.
+For instance, Shinjyo's Character Development, and Hayato and Randoll in the 8th race in Spain.

 Banana Peel: Leon slips into Henri's banana peel traps in EP 3 of SAGA.

 Beach Episode: Sort of, in episode 4 of SAGA.
 It's here that Hayato and Asuka have a bit of an argument during vacation, and they find each other again at a beach at late night.

 Shinjyo & Miki, Osamu & Clair and to some extent Shiba & Rena from the PlayStation video game are the Beta Couples to series Alpha Couple Hayato and Asuka.

 If there's anything to add about Shiba & Rena, they are alpha couple in their game.
 The rest are secondary characters and are already lovey-dovey couples.

 Bifauxnen: Sera Gallagher, who been mistaken for a boy when she's first introduced.